How do find my lost father

 You can read the updated story here , on the ABC News website.
 Because Y-DNA is passed on by males to their sons, it tends to follow the surname - the main exceptions being where there was illegitimacy when the child typically takes the mother's surname or adoption.
 Where one of these has occurred, a Y-DNA test can provide clues to the likely surname of the biological father.

 Tip: although some autosomal DNA tests also examine parts of the Y-chromosome the information they provide isn't compatible with standalone Y-DNA tests.
 Y-DNA tests are relatively expensive because they are 'old technology'.
 Nevertheless, prices have dropped considerably over the years, and whereas the entry-level test looked at just 12 markers on the Y-chromosome when I first tested, 37 markers is now the minimum.
-Advantages of Y-DNA tests.
+Advantages of Y-DNA tests.watch

 The Boy He Left Behind: A Man's Search for His Lost Father